General Terms & Conditions

 - Website: www.woosa.com

-- Written: communication in writing, communication by e-mail or any other manner of communication that can be equated with this in view of the state of the art and the prevailing views in society.
+- Written: communication in writing, contact by e-mail, or any other form of communication that can be equated with this given state of the art and the prevailing societal views.

 - The applicability of any general terms and conditions of the Licensee, under whatever name, is expressly rejected.

 - Deviations from these general terms and conditions can only be made explicitly and in writing.
 If and insofar as the provisions in these general terms and conditions deviate from what the Parties have explicitly agreed in Writing, what the Parties have explicitly agreed in Writing shall prevail.

 - Destruction or nullity of one or more of the provisions of these general terms and conditions or the Agreement does not affect the validity of the other stipulations.
 The Parties must consult mutually to make an alternative arrangement concerning the affected clause where appropriate.
 The purpose and purport of the original provision will be considered as much as possible.